-Additional Bonds
+Additional Parity Bonds

-The Indenture provides for the issuance of additional bonds ("Additional Bonds") which, if issued, would rank on a parity with the Series 2007B Bonds previously issued by the Board, the Bonds and any other bonds then outstanding under such Indenture issued on a parity with the Series 2007B Bonds and the Bonds.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - Additional Bonds" and "SUMMARY OF THE INDENTURE - Authorization of Additional Bonds" in Appendix C hereto.
+The Indentures relating to the Series 2012D and Series 2012E Bonds provide for the future issuance of additional bonds ("Additional Bonds") which, if issued, would rank on a parity with the applicable Series of Bonds and any other bonds then outstanding under such Indenture issued on a parity with such Bonds.
+See "SECURITY AND SOURCES OF PAYMENTS FOR THE BONDS - Additional Bonds" and "SUMMARY OF THE INDENTURE - Additional Bonds" in Appendix C hereto.